 “My mother was the heart and soul of our family and our business.
 She dedicated her life to helping others during their most difficult times and to lifting up the community she loved so deeply,” said Sal Mangano, president of Mangano Family Funeral Home and Barbara’s son.

-In Episode 7 of the Doing Good radio show, Mangano Family Foundation’s Founder Sal Mangano spotlights two outstanding community leaders making a real difference across Long Island.
-Babylon Town Councilman Terence McSweeney and Ryan Burnett, President of the Ryan Anthony Head Start Fund, joined the conversation to share inspiring stories and their impactful work to
+In Episode 8 of the Doing Good radio show, Mangano Family Foundation’s Founder Sal Mangano spotlights Brookhaven Town Clerk Kevin LaValle and two outstanding community leaders making a real difference across Long Island.
+Melissa Firmes and John Ray represent KiDS NEED MoRE dedicated to enhancing the lives of children, families and young adults coping with